Karissa Waterworth | Agent of Change

 Sustainable Development with an Ecosystemic Perspective

-Sustainable development isn’t just a goal—it’s a mindset.
-Whether addressing complex global challenges or building software, I think in terms of interconnected systems—ecosystems.
+Whether addressing complex global challenges or building software, I think in terms of interconnected systems: ecosystems.
 Balancing immediate needs with long-term effectiveness requires an ecosystemic view that keeps the whole in focus.

 Recognizing Patterns... and Their Impermanence

-Patterns reveal how systems behave—but they’re never permanent.
-I don’t just discover patterns; I help create better ones—informed by data, aligned with purpose, and responsive to real-world needs.
-The goal isn’t change for its own sake—it’s transformation that makes the old systems irrelevant because the new ones serve us better.
+Patterns reveal how systems behave, but they’re never permanent.
+I don’t just discover patterns; I help create better ones—informed by data and responsive to real-world needs.
+The goal isn’t change for its own sake; it’s transformation that makes the old systems irrelevant because the new ones serve us better.

 Inventing Technology That Empowers

-Technology should amplify human creativity and agency—not diminish it.
-Especially with AI, I design tools as collaborators—systems that support people in doing their most meaningful, expressive, and impactful work.
+I believe technology should amplify human creativity and agency, not diminish it.
+Especially when it comes to AI, I design tools as collaborators: systems that support people in doing their most meaningful, expressive, and impactful work.

 Leveraging the Potential of VUCA